qonv/Instruments/README.md

 **Problem**: do we update original data points or use separate particles that shift?

 I've been looking at a lot of algorithms and a few bits of code to implement mean shift.
-The majority of people compute mean shift vectors based upon the means, the "mean" particles that move through the data
+The majority of people compute mean shift vectors based upon the means, the "mean" particles that move through the data space.
+In another words they compute distance from the current mean to X points but then update X for the next iteration.
+It's unclear to me that it gets the same clusters that a simple gradient ascent on the kernel density estimate would get.
+It seems like one should